Family-friendly

 Idaho’s deep-rooted cattle industry has shaped the state’s culture, especially through the sport of rodeo.
 With over 100 rodeos annually, there’s one almost every weekend in summer.
 Beyond the arena, Idaho’s Western heritage is visible in its unique clothing and boot retailers, luxe dude ranches and steakhouses showcasing local beef.
 Rodeo holds special significance for Idaho’s Native American communities.
 The state is the birthplace of Indian Relay Races, a tradition of the Shoshone-Bannock Tribe, originating on the Fort Hall Indian Reservation.
 This thrilling sport is featured at the Shoshone-Bannock Indian Festival and the Eastern Idaho State Fair.

 Ever wondered why many rodeos are held at night?
-You can thank Idaho’s That Famous Preston Night Rodeo for starting the trend 89 years ago.
+You can thank Idaho’s That Famous Preston Night Rodeo for starting the trend back in 1934.

 A standout event is the War Bonnet Roundup in Idaho Falls—the state’s oldest—celebrating 112 years in 2023 and welcoming 450 cowboys and cowgirls who compete before 15,000 fans.